PreciselyData/cloudnative-geocoding/kubernetes/cluster/aks/README.md

 az login
 ```

-If your Azure account has multiple subscription IDs than set one ID as default subscription ID, that will be used for all `azure CLI` commands, otherwise you will have to provide this subscription ID in each command.
+If your Azure account has multiple subscription IDs then set one ID as default subscription ID, that will be used for all `azure CLI` commands, otherwise you will have to provide this subscription ID in each command.
 ```
 az account set --subscription "@SUBSCRIPTION_ID@"
 ```